chimera-linux/cports/Packaging.md

   is incremented by one.
 The initial value should be zero.
 When bumping to a new version, it should be reset back to zero.
 * `pkgdesc` *(str)* A short, one line description of the package.
 Should be kept at 72 characters or shorter.
-In general, this should not begin with an article (`the` is sometimes permissible), and should not end with a period.
+In general, this should not begin with an article, and should not end with a period.
 It should use American English and not contain any mistakes.
+The description is inherited into all subpackages, though certain subpackages gain some suffixes.
+See the section about subpackages for more details.
 * `url` *(str)* The homepage URL of the project being packaged.
 Should not include the trailing slash.